Jonah Lomu: Health issues

-At the end of 1995, Lomu was diagnosed with nephrotic syndrome, a serious kidney disorder.
-His rugby union career went on hold whilst the disorder was treated.
-In May 2003, the NZRFU announced that Lomu had been put on dialysis three times a week due to deterioration in his kidney function.
+Lomu was diagnosed with nephrotic syndrome, a serious kidney disorder, at the end of 1995.
+His rugby union career went on hold whilst he was treated.
+The NZRFU announced in May 2003 that he had been put on dialysis three times a week, due to deterioration in his kidney function.
 Side effects of Lomu's dialysis treatment led to severe nerve damage in his feet and legs; his doctors warned him that he faced life in a wheelchair if a kidney transplant was not performed soon.
-Lomu underwent a kidney transplant on 28 July 2004 in Auckland, New Zealand.
-The kidney was donated by Wellington radio presenter Grant Kereama.
+He underwent a kidney transplant on 28 July 2004 in Auckland, New Zealand, donated by Wellington radio presenter Grant Kereama.

 Death

-On the morning of 18 November 2015, Lomu died unexpectedly in Auckland from a heart attack linked to his kidney disease.
+Lomu died in Auckland on the morning of 18 November 2015 from a heart attack linked to his kidney disease.
 The previous night he had returned from the United Kingdom with his family after a short holiday stay in Dubai.
-Lomu had been receiving dialysis treatments during his visit to the UK where he was involved in heavy promotional work during the 2015 Rugby World Cup.
-His first public service was held in his home church in Māngere, Auckland, with Lomu's family members in attendance.
+He had been receiving dialysis treatments during his visit to the UK, where he was involved in heavy promotional work during the 2015 Rugby World Cup.
+His first public service was held in his home church in Māngere, Auckland, with his family members in attendance.
 Two public services were held at Vodafone Events Centre in Manukau on 28 November 2015, and at Eden Park on 30 November 2015, a day before a private service.
 His death saw widespread tributes to him and his family, from Queen Elizabeth II to a haka performed by the pupils of his boyhood primary school.
 The New Zealand Parliament passed a national motion in honour of his life.

-A month after his death, an independent trust known as the Jonah Lomu Legacy Trust was formed by the New Zealand Rugby Players' Association, intended to help support his sons.
+A month after his death, an independent trust known as the Jonah Lomu Legacy Trust was formed by the New Zealand Rugby Players' Association, to help support his sons.